The standard for undue influence in Arizona law is often misunderstood. Not all influence is “undue.” Before getting to that, here are some basics.

 - The person is a principal beneficiary of the will.

-Alternatively, undue influence is presumed if the person who prepared the document (i.e. the attorney) or the preparer’s family is the principal beneficiary of the will.
+Alternatively, excessive influence is presumed if the person who prepared the document (i.e. the attorney) or the preparer’s family is the principal beneficiary of the will.
 But, this presumption does not apply if the preparer is related to the person adopting the will.

 Contact Our Experienced Estate Attorneys